cgrzemba/dskdisp/README.md

 This tool shows Disk Informations on Solaris which provided by prtconf.

-On Solaris there are different tools for showing disk data like paths and luns but there is no tool for showing this information in a compact kind.
+On Solaris there are different tools for showing disk data like paths and luns but there is no tool for showing this information in a compact manner.

 This is a try to extract this informations from 'prtconf -Dv'